 A paddleboarder was attacked March 31 by a shark in Hawaii.

-The unidentified man and his father were boarding 100 to 150 yards offshore at Kukio Beach around 9:30 a.m. when a 12-foot tiger shark knocked the pair into the water and bit the sons right hand and leg.
+The unidentified man and his father were boarding 100 to 150 yards offshore at Kukio Beach around 9:30 a.m. when a 12-foot tiger shark knocked the pair into the water and bit the sons right hand and severed part of his leg.